startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 10.7) Memorize 0-1 Knapsack and strategy
       and space efficiency strategy:

+    -> LEARN HOW TO USE A PARENTS {} MAP TO REVISIT THE OPTIMIZED DP STATES!
+        -> And return the optimized solution
+    -> Learn how to seperate concerns when creating DP GRIDS.
+    -> LEARN how to space optimize with PREV/NEXT Rolling optimizer, -> Learn how to also JUST have PREV without Next space optimization by being smart about how you iterate over data

     # n is number of items.
     def knapSack(W, wt, val, n):
         K = [[0 for x in range(W + 1)] for x in range(n + 1)]